 You may opt out of using the suit or jacket in place of thick clothes and a makeshift mask.
 But, it’s not recommended for beginners.

 Thick gloves come with most beekeeping suits.
 Though, you’ll find alternatives in the gardening section of your local hardware store.
+We recommend the Natural Apiary Beekeeping Suit.

 An extractor is a metal container used to separate honey from comb(s).
 A basket holds the frames.
 A motor or hand crank spins the frames to pull the honey out of the comb(s).
 This item does not damage the comb/frame allowing you to reuse them again and again.
+We recommend the Honey Keeper 4-Frame Extractor, although take a look at our Top 10 Best Honey Extractors article for more choices!

 The Non-Essential (But Good-to-Have) Beekeeping Equipment: Since You Want Honey, Not Stings